 White Pine 50 Backcountry Run

-The White Pine 50 Backcountry Run is a 50-mile looped trail race through Upper Logan Canyon in northern Utah.
-The course starts and ends at Beaver Mountain Ski Area and follows sections of the Bear 100 route.
+The White Pine 50 is a 50 mile looped backcountry run through Upper Logan Canyon in northern Utah.
+The course starts and finishes at Beaver Mountain Ski Area and follows portions of the Bear 100 route.
+Organizers note that Beaver Mountain may be under construction for the 2026 season, so exact start and finish locations, parking and camping arrangements will be confirmed closer to race day.
+A course map and elevation profile are provided for navigation; runners should pay attention to course marking.

-All runners must meet a specified hydration requirement when leaving Spawn Creek and Tony Grove aid stations: a minimum of 2 liters carried (four full soft flasks) or 1.5 liters if carrying a water filter.
-The event includes a Fish Slap prize for participants who combine running with fishing.
-First-place male and female finishers receive automatic entry into the next Bear 100 via the Bear Tag.
-The race is linked to the Cache Slam series that covers local ultra trail events.
+The event includes specific on course requirements and race series connections.
+Runners leaving the Spawn Creek and Tony Grove aid stations must carry a minimum of 2 liters of water (four full soft flasks) or 1.5 liters if carrying a filter.
+The first male and female finishers receive automatic entry into the next Bear 100 through the Bear Tag.
+The event is also part of the Cache Slam series which recognizes the fastest male and female across Logan Peak, White Pine and The Bear.
+A Fish Slap prize is offered for participants who combine fishing with running.